 On 1 August 2019, the Kaurna community laid 11 ancestors to rest at Holdfast Bay, Adelaide.
-Earlier that week, community members had travelled to Canberra to collect six ancestors returned in March from the Natural History Museum, London.
+Earlier that week, community members had travelled to Canberra to collect six ancestors returned from the Natural History Museum, London.
 Once back in Adelaide, five ancestors from the South Australian Museum’s Keeping Place were re-united with their community.
 Community members camped overnight, caring for their ancestors and sharing stories about their enduring past, present and future.
 In the morning, over 200 people gathered for a moving reburial ceremony. https://www.abc.net.au/news/2019-08-01/kaurna-old-people-returned-to-country-from-uk-in-ceremony/11373788

-On the eve of National Reconciliation Week, South East First Nations People came together at Gall Park, Kingston SE with the South Australian Museum, Department of Education and Department of Environment and Water officers to lay to rest one of their ancestors who was taken from his resting place last century.
+On the eve of National Reconciliation Week, South East First Nations People came together at Gall Park, Kingston SE with staff from the South Australian Museum, Department of Education and Department of Environment and Water to lay to rest one of their ancestors who was taken from his resting place last century.
 The ancestor had been discovered in 1961 by children playing in the area and was reported to Police who took the ancestor to the South Australian Museum.
 The reburial was attended by over 20 people and included a traditional smoking ceremony.

 Ancestral remains of the Kaurna people returned to country from UK in emotional Adelaide ceremony.
 ABC News – 1 August 2019